Dagbani language: Indefinite pronouns

 Dagbani distinguishes not only between singular and plural for indefinite pronouns, but also between [+/-animate].
 Therefore, there are two pairs of indefinite pronouns.
 Indefinites are basically used in the same way as adjectives, as their morphological form is similar to that of nouns and adjectives.
-In order to express an indefinite like "something" the inanimate singular form is combined with the noun bini ("thing").
+To express an indefinite like "something", the inanimate singular form is combined with the noun bini ("thing").